 Want to see some of the most extravagant holiday decorations this season?
-Make plans to stay at a local resort, inn, or destination hotel to witness awe-inspiring decorations that keep getting bigger and better with each year that passes.
-These 13 hotels deck out their lobbies in garland, towering Christmas trees, thousands of lights, and tons of unique decorations that draw countless visitors each year.
+Make plans to stay at a Virginia hotel, resort, or inn to witness awe-inspiring decorations that keep getting bigger and better with each year that passes.
+These 13 hotels in Virginia deck out their lobbies in garland, towering Christmas trees, thousands of lights, and tons of unique decorations that draw countless visitors each year.

-Book an overnight getaway during your holiday travels and snap a few pictures, drink a specialty seasonal beverage, and take in the beautiful decorations set out in these exquisite hotel lobbies throughout Virginia.
+Book an overnight getaway during your holiday travels and snap a few pictures, drink a specialty seasonal beverage, and take in the beautiful decorations set out in these exquisite luxury resorts in Virginia.

 Salamander Resort & Spa—Middleburg